Regulation 6 (Requirement to carry out a risk assessment)

 Use of contractors

 If a contractor is used to undertake a risk assessment it is the responsibility of the local authority to specify that risk assessment must meet the requirements of European standard EN 15975-2 entitled “Security of Drinking Water Supply – Guidelines for Risk and Crisis Management – Risk Management.”
-This is a requirement of the 2017 regulations.
+This is a requirement of The Private Water Supplies (England) (Amendment) 2018.
 The local authority must decide on what regulatory action to take (or not to take) in reaction to the risk assessment or sample results, the third party cannot be the decision maker (the local authority must be able to prove that they considered the information to inform their decision).

 1 excluding those to single dwellings or on request from the supply owner